esprezzo/hyperspace/README.md

 ### Cosmos + CosmWasm Proof of Stake node software

 #### Things we are interested in:
-- Smart contract based game services (Rust/CosmWasm)
+- Smart contracts for game and environment services (Rust+CosmWasm)
 - Active on-chain consensus
 - Safe cross-chain smart contract composability w/IBC
 - Standardizing interoperability with the greater Cosmos and IBC enabled ecosystem